:max_bytes(150000):strip_icc()/BYRDIE-9-best-vegan-protein-powders-4843322-primary-24bdccae620e4f1f98ff38746e8c5890.jpg)

 Contains stevia

 “This protein powder contains whole food ingredients that you can pronounce,” says Ashley Nader, RD, a registered dietitian in Charlotte, NC.
 “We want to be fueling our bodies with quality ingredients and eliminating sugar alcohols and artificial sweeteners.
 Also, one serving contains less than 1 gram of sugar, without any artificial sweeteners.”
+This product contains stevia, which has has no carbohydrates, calories, or artificial ingredients.
+However, we should note that not everybody likes the taste.
 In each serving, you get 20 grams of protein.
+We love that this product is certified organic and adheres to ethical quality standard regulations, including kosher certification.

 Price at time of publish: $41